Kay Kyser's Kollege of Musical Knowledge: ABC

 On November 4, 1948, Kollege moved to daytime on ABC.
 It ran until July 29, 1949, with Pillsbury sponsoring.

 Television

 Kyser took the program to television on December 1, 1949, on NBC, where it ran weekly until December 28, 1950.
 The format was essentially the same as that of the radio program, including Kyser's wearing a cap and gown.
 Kyser, Douglas, and Kabibble were the only entertainers carried over from the radio version.
 Other regulars were Liza Palmer, Sue Bennett, Diane Sinclair, and Ken Spaulding.
 Ben Grauer and Roy Marshall were the announcers.
 The program was sponsored by Ford.
 It originated from WNBT in New York City.

+A review in The New York Times said that the program was "basically straight radio", with little adaptation to the new medium.
+The review also questioned Kyser's emphasis on the show's quiz elements when the orchestra and singers had "some excellent talent of which he has every reason to be proud."

 The program returned to TV on July 4, 1954, again on NBC, and ran until September 12, 1954.
 Tennessee Ernie Ford was the host, and the title used the traditional spelling, College of Musical Knowledge.
 Frank De Vol's orchestra provided instrumental music, and the Cheerleaders Quintet sang.
 Jack Narz was the announcer.